 - Swirl peanut butter into the brownie batter

 There are a lot of brands of gluten free flour blends, and I have two tips when shopping for gluten free flour to use in your baking.

 - If you are making a dessert, ensure your gluten-free flour blend does NOT contain bean flour.
 Some do, which can add a slightly bitter taste to your gluten free baking.
 Now, these gluten free flour blends with bean flour do work well for savory dishes like Gluten Free Fried Chicken.

 - Make sure the gluten free flour blend you choose includes Xanthan Gum.
 If your blend doesn't have this, add 1 teaspoon when making this recipe.
-If you are sensitive to Xanthan Gum, feel free to substitute Guar Gum.
+If you are sensitive to Xanthan Gum, substitute Guar Gum.

-If you do not have to be dairy-free, you can definitely use butter instead of coconut oil when making this brownie recipe.
+If you do not have to be dairy-free, you can use butter instead of coconut oil when making this brownie recipe.
 Use the same amount, 8 tablespoons.
 You can also substitute almond milk for regular milk.

 My favorite cocoa powders are by Rodelle, Anthony's, and Ghirardelli brands.
 There are quite a few more brands of gluten free cocoa powder.
 Check the labels.

-These brownies will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These brownies will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

 Because of how fudgy these brownies are, the standard toothpick test won't work well.
 I like to go by touch.
 After 20-25 minutes, gently touch the top of the brownies if it feels firm and not jiggly.

-I have kept this delicious gluten free brownies recipe over the years, tweaking it depending on what I had on hand.
+I have kept this delicious gluten free brownies recipe over the years, tweaking it depending on what I had.
 Did you know you can even make a delicious Gluten Free Brownie Cake?
 It is perfect for chocolate lovers!

 So so yummy!!
 No frosting even needed!"Rochelle E., Pinterest user